 If you experience a financial bump in the road by losing your job or surprise payments, you may not be able to make a payment in full or on time.

 This can mean finding yourself in financial trouble.

-Financial service providers do not take kindly to having their payments missed and they will take legal action against any individual who does not make their payments on time and in full.
+Financial service providers do not take kindly to missing payments.
+And they will take legal action against any individual who does not make their payments on time and in full.

 Those who have been blacklisted

-If an individual has proved that they cannot handle their own finances and that they cannot be trusted to pay back a loan or pay their accounts, they should not be allowed to get themselves into more debt.
+If an individual has proved that they cannot handle their own finances.
+And that they cannot pay back a loan or pay their accounts, they should not get themselves into more debt.

 So who really finances blacklisted people?